tranarchy/gentoo-apple-silicon/README.md

 ## Asahi packages

-As of writing this guide Gentoo offers [some](https://packages.gentoo.org/packages/search?q=asahi) pacakges that are required for Apple Sillicon to work, but not everything is included in the official repos
+As of writing this guide Gentoo offers [some](https://packages.gentoo.org/packages/search?q=asahi) pacakges that are required for Apple Silicon to work, but not everything is included in the official repos

 We are going to use the `asahi-overlay`, that is [endorsed](https://wiki.gentoo.org/wiki/Project:Asahi) by Gentoo to get everything we need